“I get the point of steam in a dryer but what does it do in a washer?”

 Updated for December 2014

 LG introduced the first steam washer to the consumer market in 1997 after two years of development.
 They claimed of an increased washing performance of 21% and decreased use of water and energy.
-The steam powers out the tough stains, they claimed.
+They claimed the steam powers out the tough stains.
 All the other major brands followed suit shortly thereafter with their own models.

 Science of Steam Washers